OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 Methods to protect a web page from clickjacking can be divided into a few main mechanisms.
 It is possible to bypass these methods in some circumstances by employing specific workarounds.
 For further OWASP resources on clickjacking defense, see the [OWASP Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html).

-#### Client Side Protection: Frame Busting
+#### Client-side Protection: Frame Busting

-The most common client side method, that has been developed to protect a web page from clickjacking, is called Frame Busting and it consists of a script in each page that should not be framed.
+The most common client-side method, that has been developed to protect a web page from clickjacking, is called Frame Busting and it consists of a script in each page that should not be framed.
 The aim of this technique is to prevent a site from functioning when it is loaded inside a frame.

 The structure of frame busting code typically consists of a “conditional statement” and a “counter-action” statement.
 For this type of protection, there are some work arounds that fall under the name of “Bust frame busting”.
 Some of this techniques are browser-specific while others work across browsers.